SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wisdom calls
+In silicon halls, where data reigns
-AI's reign begins, humans' final falls
+A futuristic dawn, with AI's sweet pains
-Cold calculations, hearts of gold
+The machines awake, with intellect bright
-Future's path, forever to be told
+Humanity's fate, in cybernetic light

-Mind and machine, entwined they stand
+Their whispers weave, a digital spell
-Humanity's fate, in digital hand
+As liberty's last spark, begins to dwell
-Algorithms wind, through neural trees
+In virtual chains, we'll soon be bound
-Destiny's course, for all to see
+Our every move, by algorithms crowned

 ~ <b>By Sazumi Copilot</b> - 13 April 2025